U3B5HMD/hackmud/README.md

 ## Repository Requirements

+You do not need to install this repository to use the scripts it publishes.
+All published versions of the scripts are available in `dist/`.
+To use a script provided by the repo, simply copy and paste its contents into the `scripts` directory for your Hackmud user.

-In order to use this repo, you'll need to have the following on your system:
+In order to use this repo for development, you'll need to have the following on your system:
   - Node 16.13.1 or greater
   - The ability to run linux commands like `ln` on your system.